alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 ### State Machine
-The state machine links processes
+The state machine links the steps necessary for generating and sending surveys.
+After many iterations a design was created that allowed the greatest flexibility and speed to the process.

 ```mermaid
 %%{init: {'theme': 'dark'} }%%